-When dealing with a large environment (more than 4 NES's and greater than 2500 Agents) it is recommended is to use a double STAR NES routing architecture.
-A single STAR architecture introduces a single point of failure if "Execution Server A" is unavailable this will stop any inter NES file transfers in this instance a STAR Execution Server with High Availability architecture can be used as per the following schematic, this architecture includes a secondary route between execution servers.
+When dealing with a large environment (more than 4 Execution Servers and greater than 2500 Agents) it is recommended is to use a double STAR Execution Server routing architecture.
+A single STAR architecture introduces a single point of failure if "Execution Server A" is unavailable this will stop any inter Execution Server file transfers in this instance a STAR Execution Server with High Availability architecture can be used as per the following schematic, this architecture includes a secondary route between execution servers.
+The blue lines indicate the execution server inter connections which are used to transfer artifacts between agents / execution servers.
+The best practice when creating this Execution Server routing architecture is to define the connection from the central execution server as shown by the arrows in the drawing, the connection is initiated from the source execution server but once the connection is made data flows in both directions.